wilsonliaows/docs/workbot/workbot-examples.md

 Now, you have everything set up on Workato.
 To see the Workbot recipe in action, we need to set up a deal support request.

-To do this, we need to go to Salesforce and create a new deal supoprt rqequest.
+For this, we need to go to Salesforce and create a new deal supoprt rqequest.

 Firstly, go to your home page and click on *Create New* on the top left corner of the page.
 In the drop down bar, click on **Deal Support Request.